- What This Article Covers

 Nursing robots save time and energy

-There are currently several types of robots used to assist nurses in their work.
+Several types of robots are currently used to assist nurses in their work.
 For example, a new mobile lifting robot makes lifting patients from their beds easier.

 These robots are also helpful for carrying people or for rehabilitation.
 A nurse or assistant is always in the room to keep the patient safe.